arosboro/aleo-record-interfaces/README.md

 import { axios } from 'axios';
 import { useAleoRecordStore } from '@/store/records.ts';

+const aleoRecordStore = useAleoRecordStore();

 try {
     // /api/ is set up as a vuejs proxy to the development node. const response = await axios.post("/api/testnet3/records/unspent", {
         view_key: "AViewKey1huxxFRxUvS9Xx2Cy49JK8nn7ZNQ9mrfeMiq6UYZbbdZ5",
     });
     // The keys are hashes, (field values) in string format
+    // Each record is JSON format of
+    // a serialized program_id.aleo/ProgramRecord.record.
-    // Each record is JSON format of a serialized program_id.aleo/ProgramRecord.record aleoRecordStore.consume(response.data.records); // Important to pull records from the response before parsing.
+    // It is important to pull records from the response before parsing. aleoRecordStore.consume(response.data.records);
 } catch (error) {
     console.log(error);
 }